 - 1/4 cup ketchup

 - 1 tablespoon Dijon mustard

-- In a large skillet, saute onion and green pepper in oil until onion is crisp-tender.
-Add garlic; cook 1 minute longer.
+- In a large skillet, saute the onion, green pepper and garlic in oil until onion is crisp-tender.
 Stir in the remaining ingredients.
 Pour into a greased 13-in. x 9-in. baking dish.

 - Cover and bake at 350° for 15 minutes.
 Uncover; bake 10-15 minutes longer or until liquid is absorbed and rice is tender.
 Yield: 6 servings.

 "This was delicious!
 It did take a lot longer to cook the rice and I ended up adding the rest of the can of vegetable broth to keep it from drying out but it was worth the wait."

 "This was a little too sweet for my liking, but I would make it again with some minor adjustments.
 It also needs a little seasoning as well.
 Good starter for an excellent meal."

 "Hubby loves any thing with brown sugar.
 This is a keeper."